Murdism/Probabilistic_Pedestrian_Trajectory_Prediction-PPTP/README.md

         - train_folder
         - test_folder
         - validation_folder
-We use part of the dataloader in Trajectory-Transformer,"baselineUtils.py" to
+We use part of the dataloader in Trajectory-Transformer,"baselineUtils.py"
 ''' git clone  https://github.com/FGiuliari/Trajectory-Transformer '''

 ## Main file